Azure/azure-sdk/docs/design/AdpDesignGuidelines.md

 The SDKs will be used in applications that might be using ther logging, DI, and configuration technologies of their choice.

+## 1.1.0 Telemetry

+1.1.1 :white_check_mark: **DO** send telemetry information in the User-Agent header, with the header value in the the following format:

+[<application_id>/<SPACE\>]<sdk_name>/<sdk_version>/<SPACE\><platform_information>

+* <application_id> ::= optional application-specific string.
+The string is supplied by the user of the SDK, e.g. "AzCopy/10.0.4-Preview"
+* <sdk_name> ::= name of the SDK, e.g. "Azure-Storage-Blob"
+* <sdk_version> ::= the version of the SDK.
+Note: this is not the version of the service
+* <platform_information> ::= information about the currently-executing OS and runtime, e.g. "(NODE-VERSION v4.5.0; Windows_NT 10.0.14393)"

+For example, the following two are fully formatter User-Agent header values:

+* "Azure-Storage/1.4.0 (NODE-VERSION v4.5.0; Windows_NT 10.0.14393)"
+* "AzCopy/10.0.4-Preview Azure-Storage/1.4.0 (NODE-VERSION v4.5.0; Windows_NT 10.0.14393)"

+For details on the User-Agent header, see https://tools.ietf.org/html/rfc7231#section-5.5.3

+NOTE: today, the <sdk_name> for all storage SDKs/packages (Blob, File, etc.) is simply "Azure-Storage".
+The guideline above proposes that we standardize on full SDK names, e.g. "Azure-Storage-Blob".

+TODO: provide the full list of SDK names.

+TODO: provide language-specific guidelines (and possibly shared library) for generating <platform_information>

+TODO: provide shared library API for injecting telemetry information

 ## 2.0 C# Specific Guidelines